Jahrhundertring

-The Jahrhundertring (Centenary Ring) was the production of Richard Wagner's Ring Cycle, Der Ring des Nibelungen, at the Bayreuth Festival in 1976, celebrating the centenary of both the festival and the first performance of the complete cycle.
-The festival was directed by Wolfgang Wagner and the production was created by the French team of conductor Pierre Boulez, stage director Patrice Chéreau, stage designer Richard Peduzzi, costume designer Jacques Schmidt and lighting designer André Diot.
-The cycle was shown first in 1976, then in the following years until 1980.
-It was filmed for television in 1979 and 1980.
-While the first performance caused "a near-riot" for its brash modernity, the staging established a standard, termed Regietheater (director's theater), for later productions.
+The Jahrhundertring (Centenary Ring) was a production of Richard Wagner's Ring cycle, Der Ring des Nibelungen, first performed at the Bayreuth Festival in 1976.
+The production was a centennial celebration of both the festival and the first performance of the complete cycle (which took place at the inaugural festival).
+The production was created by a French team consisting of conductor Pierre Boulez, stage director Patrice Chéreau, stage designer Richard Peduzzi, costume designer Jacques Schmidt, and lighting designer André Diot.

+Chéreau ignored the composer's detailed scenic instructions, setting the work in Wagner's time, during the Industrial Revolution, and the production critically treated topics such as capitalism, industrialism, and spirituality.
+The music interpreted by Boulez was regarded as unusually clear and bright, with light tempos which have been described as "ruthless".
+The premiere performance provoked controversial reactions, and was said to have nearly started a riot.

+The production was run each year from 1976 to 1980, with the performance being filmed for television in 1979 and 1980.
+After its final showing in 1980, the production received a 45-minute standing ovation.
+It set a standard for productions of the Ring cycle to follow, and has been called the beginning of Regietheater ('director's theater').

 Centenary

-Festival director Wolfgang Wagner selected the composer Pierre Boulez as the conductor for the centenary celebration of Wagner's most complex work, which had been first performed at the first Bayreuth festival.
+Festival director Wolfgang Wagner selected the composer Pierre Boulez as the conductor for the centenary celebration of Wagner's Ring cycle, which had first been performed at the first Bayreuth festival.
 The conductor's first choice for a stage director was Ingmar Bergman.
 When he refused, Boulez recommended as stage director Patrice Chéreau.
-Chéreau brought in the team of stage designer Richard Peduzzi, costume designer Jacques Schmidt and lighting designer André Diot, with whom he had collaborated already in his first theatre, the Public-Theatre in the Parisian suburb of Sartrouville, from 1966.
+Chéreau brought in the team of stage designer Richard Peduzzi, costume designer Jacques Schmidt and lighting designer André Diot, with all of whom he had collaborated already in his first theatre, the Public-Theatre in the Parisian suburb of Sartrouville, from 1966.

-The French team revolutionised the understanding of Wagner in Germany, as music critic Eleonore Büning wrote in the Frankfurter Allgemeine Zeitung.
-Unprecedentedly, the scene was set in the Industrial Revolution, "dressing the gods as capitalists at war with the Nibelung proletariat".
+According to Eleonore Büning from the Frankfurter Allgemeine Zeitung, the French team revolutionised the understanding of Wagner in Germany.
+In an unprecedented choice, the scene was set in the Industrial Revolution, "dressing the gods as capitalists at war with the Nibelung proletariat".
 Set at the time of the composition, it took a critical view of the time's capitalism, industrialism and spiritual background.
 The Rhinemaidens appeared as 19th-century cancan dancers and Wotan as a banker in a frock coat.
 Siegfried enters the hall of the Gibichungs dressed in the "ragged clothes of a mythical hero" and meets Gunther wearing a dinner jacket, visualising how alien the hero is to the world.
 The director's approach was described as a mix of "a vague sense of 19th-century melodrama with Shaw's messianic socialism and Strindberg's psychodrama.